koculu/ZoneTree/docs/operations/troubleshooting.md

 ## Restore From Custom Source Has Missing Or Wrong Segments

 Custom sources must preserve the `Order` value of each `DiskSegmentFile`.
-Restore uses that order to rebuild the active disk segment and bottom segment layout.
+Restore uses that order to rebuild the `DiskSegment` and bottom segment layout.